plentymarkets/docs-raw/plentyInterface/Account.md

 ### AddressPosRelation<a name="account_models_addressposrelation"></a>

-The address pos relation model.
+The address POS relation model

 #### Namespace